MJKWoolnough/minecraft/nbt/README.md

 type ListShort []Short
 ```

-ListShort satisfies the List interface for a list of Shorts
+ListShort satisfies the List interface for a list of Shorts.

 #### func (*ListShort) Append